Scarborough and Whitby Railway: Background

-In October 1865 the NER opened a line between Castleton and Grosmont completing a route between Scarborough, Whitby and the ports of the north-east via the North York Moors, it had also completed improvement works in July, allowing express trains to travel between the two coastal towns in 90 minutes.
+In October 1865 the NER opened a line between Castleton and Grosmont completing a route between Scarborough, Whitby and the ports of the north-east via the North York Moors.
+The NER had also completed improvement works in July, allowing express trains to travel between the two coastal towns in 90 minutes.
 The NER ran twice-daily express trains over this route, but the service was not profitable, and was withdrawn.